Efficient Symbolic Execution of Software under Fault Attacks: Accurate Fault Modeling via Program Transformation

-Overall, the new program $P'$ shown in Fig.~\ref{fig:motivating_transformed} has 5 program paths, which are listed on the right-hand side of the figure.
-In contrast, the original program $P$ shown in Fig.~\ref{fig:motivating} has only 2 program paths, which are listed as the first two paths on the right-hand side of Fig.~\ref{fig:motivating_transformed}.
+Overall, the new program $P'$ shown on the left-hand side of Fig.~\ref{fig:motivating_transformed} has five paths.
+They are listed on the right-hand side of this figure.
+In contrast, the original program $P$ has only two paths; they are the first and the second of the five paths listed in Fig.~\ref{fig:motivating_transformed}.